Eric Haase Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9 to lead the league.

-- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.82).
+- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.83).

 © 2023 Data Skrive.
 All rights reserved.